felix-hilden/sphinx-codeautolink/docs/src/index.rst

    while knight.limbs >= 0:
        print(knight.taunt())
        knight.scratch()

+The link styles in this document have been modified to be obvious.
+The rest of this documentation uses the more subtle default style.

 A directive to create a table of references from code examples to a single definition is also provided, which can also be integrated with autodoc entries.